 • The firmware code and data within the firmware address range must be accessible from the processor without any special system fabric initialization sequence.
-This implies that the system fabric is implicitly initialized at power on for accessing the firmware address space or alternatively, the special hardware that contains the firmware code and data is implemented on the processor and not accessed across the system fabric.
+This implies that the system fabric is implicitly initialized at power on for accessing the firmware address space or the special hardware that contains the firmware code and data is implemented on the processor and not accessed across the system fabric.

 Firmware may copy ROM based code and data structures to RAM to increase performance and to allow for updates of ROM based data structures by initialization firmware.
 Platforms are not required to implement any write protection for these shadowed areas.
-Since hardware events such as Reset, Machine Check and INIT enter architected PAL entrypoints in the ROM around the 4 GB address, chipsets shall not disable accesses (by aliasing or other means) to the PAL/SAL ROM area subsequent to the shadowing of firmware code.
+Since hardware events such as reset, machine check and initialization enter architected PAL entrypoints in the ROM around the 4 GB address, chipsets shall not disable accesses (by aliasing or other means) to the PAL/SAL ROM area subsequent to the shadowing of firmware code.

-IA-64 memory management features needed for IA-32 execution can be set up to prevent writes to the shadowed RAM areas.
-The IA-64 instruction set architecture provides instructions to synchronize the instruction and data caches in the presence of self-modifying code.
+Itanium instructions provide the necessary memory management features to prevent writes to the shadowed RAM areas while executing IA-32 code.
+The Itanium instruction set architecture provides instructions to synchronize the instruction and data caches in the presence of self-modifying code.

-• Chipsets need not implement in-line shadowing (Read cycles going to ROM, Write cycles going to RAM) for copying IA-32 segments at E0000 to FFFFF to RAM.
+Chipsets need not implement in-line shadowing (Read cycles going to ROM, Write cycles going to RAM) for copying IA-32 code segments to memory addresses in the range of 0xE0000 to 0xFFFFF.